- What to Do if You are the Victim of Sexual Assault

 - Take threats seriously.

 - Contact Campus Security, a crisis hotline, victim services agency, or a domestic violence or rape crisis program.
 They can help you devise a safety plan, give you information about local laws, refer you to other services, and weigh options such as seeking a protection order.
 (See the resources section below for more info.)
+Please see above Section II.C, Reporting and Confidentially Disclosing Sexual Violence which explains the duties of various SAIC employees with respect to confidentiality.

 - Develop a safety plan, including things like changing your routine, arranging a place to stay, and having a friend or relative go places with you.
 Also, decide in advance what to do if the stalker shows up at your home, work, school, or somewhere else.
 Tell people how they can help you.